Regulation on Associate and Undergraduate Education and Examinations

 Academic year/semester

-Duration of study and student statusDuration of study and student status
+Duration of study and student status

-a) Students with six or more remaining courses they have not taken at all or have failed due to lack of attendance at the end of the maximum period of study shall be dismissed.
+a) Students who have not taken or have failed six or more courses due to lack of attendance by the end of the maximum period of study will be dismissed.

-f) Students who fail to graduate within the additional periods defined in the subparagraphs (d) and (e) of this paragraph shall be dismissed.
+f) Students who fail to graduate within the additional periods defined in subparagraphs (d) and (e) of this paragraph shall be dismissed.

 Graduation credits

 ARTICLE 18 – (1) The curriculum shall enter into force with the decision of the University Curriculum Committee and the approval of the Senate.
-The curriculum consists of the program information package and course information package, contents of which are as follows:
+The curriculum consists of the program information package and course information package, the contents of which are as follows:

 b) The course information package consists of the prerequisites, language, mode of delivery, teaching and learning techniques, instructors, objectives, learning outcomes, contents of the courses; and references, weekly course outline, the assessment system, the ECTS table of the course and tables indicating the contribution of the course to the program qualifications.